Death Classification: Line of Duty Death

 The two offenders were never apprehended.

-Officer Isola was waked at his residence located at 530 North Curtis Street and his funeral mass was held at Christian Assembly Church located at 1350 West Erie Street.
+Officer Isola was waked at his residence located at 530 North Curtis Street.
+His funeral mass was held at Christian Assembly Church located at 1350 West Erie Street.
 He was laid to rest on November 6, 1935 in Mount Olive Cemetery, 3800 North Narragansett Avenue, Chicago, Illinois.

 Park Policeman Joseph Isola, born February 28, 1889, received his Probationary Appointment to the Chicago Park District Police Department in 1920.